khanhpt19/khanhpt19.github.io/aboutme.md

 subtitle: Welcome to Khanh's blog
 ---

 My name is Pham Tien Khanh.
 I'm 23 years old from Phu Tho province.
-I have just graduated PTIT major software technolgy.
+I have just graduated PTIT major software technology.
-I'm a Android Developer and now in Framgia Inc.
+I'm a Android Developer and working in Framgia Inc now.

 Check out my full CV at bellow for more information: